Variables

 w[2](t, x[1], x[2])

-Moreover, for infinite variables a function can be given to determine the start values over a range of support points (e.g., a guess trajectory).
+Moreover, infinite variables can uses functions to define the start values and bounds over a range of support points (e.g., a trajectory).
 This is discussed further below in the Macro Definition section.

 Semi-Infinite Variables